GlebSolovev/kmm-research/compiler/fir/checkers/Readme.md

 4. If a checker is supposed to check anonymous initializers, it's better to create a `FirAnonymousInitializerChecker` which will be separately run for each `init` block in the class rather than creating a `FirClassChecker` which will manually iterate over each `init` block in this class.
 There are several reasons for that:
     - the diagnostic suppression mechanism is implemented in the checkers dispatcher, so reporting something on a sub-element may cause false-positive diagnostics, if there was a `@Suppress` annotation between the root element (passed to the checker) and the sub-element.
 There is a mechanism to fix it, but it's not recommended to use
     - checkers with smaller scope increase IDE performance because they require fewer elements to be resolved in order to check something
+5. FIR compiler is made syntax-agnostic and can work with different parsers and syntax tree (at this moment it already supports PSI and LightTree syntax trees), so checkers should not rely on any syntax implementation details.
+Instead of that, checkers should use [positioning strategies](../../frontend.common-psi/src/org/jetbrains/kotlin/diagnostics/SourceElementPositioningStrategies.kt) to more precise positioning of diagnostics for specific elements (e.g. it allows to render diagnostic on class name using the source of the whole class).
+The only exception from this rule are inheritors of [FirSyntaxChecker](./src/org/jetbrains/kotlin/fir/analysis/checkers/syntax/FirSyntaxChecker.kt), which work directly with a syntax tree (and must support several implementations for different ASTs)

 ## Checkers pipeline